Nine killed in crash of two US Army helicopters in Kentucky | Law-Order

 Nine killed in crash of two US Army helicopters in Kentucky

-Nine people were killed in a crash of two U.S. Army Black Hawk helicopters during a routine training mission over Kentucky late on Wednesday, the Washington Post reported on Thursday.
-Crew members were flying two HH-60 Black Hawk helicopters, operated by the 101st Airborne Division, which crashed at around 10:00 p.m.
-ET (0200 GMT Thursday) in Kentucky's Trigg County, Fort Campbell's public affairs office said earlier, without specifying the number of casualties.
+Nine soldiers were killed in a crash of two U.S. Army Black Hawk helicopters during a routine training mission over Kentucky, an Army spokesperson said on Thursday.
+Crew members were flying two HH-60 Black Hawk helicopters, operated by the 101st Airborne Division, when the aircraft crashed late on Wednesday over Kentucky's Trigg County, Fort Campbell's public affairs office said.

-"We've got some tough news out of Fort Campbell, with early reports of a helicopter crash, and fatalities are expected," governor Andy Beshear said in a post on Twitter, adding that local authorities and emergency services were responding to the accident.
+A Fort Campbell spokesperson said nine soldiers were killed, but provided no further information.
+A news briefing was planned at the base for later in the day.
 The HH-60 is a variant of the Black Hawk helicopter designed to provide support for various military operations, including air assaults and medical evacuations, according to the Army.

+During a congressional hearing in Washington, Army Secretary Christine Wormuth spoke about the crash.
+"Thank you for your comments and thoughts and prayers for the families of our soldiers who were killed in the crash.
+Our hearts go out to them," Wormuth told the Senate Armed Services Committee.
+"It's a heavy day for the Army."

+Kentucky Governor Andy Beshear traveled to Fort Campbell "to support our troops and their families after last night's tragic incident," he wrote on Twitter on Thursday.
+The weather in Fort Campbell area, which straddles the border between Kentucky and Tennessee, featured clear skies and calm winds on Wednesday night, according to National Weather Service forecaster Marc Chenard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)